sevidmusic/SDM_CMS/README.md

 # SDM_CMS
 A unique JSON driven CMS.
-Still in development, this CMS is designed to be easy to use, and easy to develop with.
+Still in development, this CMS is designed to be easy to use by experienced developers and total tech novices.
 The user interface provided by the core apps makes it easy to build a site without writing a single line of code, and for the more hands on users, the SDM CMS can easily be customized and extended via the development of custom themes and user apps.